kingvibes234/My-Resume-/README.md

 Built a complete B2B laeds generation system that the process of identifying ,enriching,and qualifying business leads using

 no code tools
+**Highlights**

+Scraped and filtered leads from LinkedIn using Phantombuster (job titles, industries, and company size)

+Integrated Airtable as a CRM to store and manage lead data

+Automated personalized outreach through Make.com and Gmail, including follow-up messages

 ✅  **AI-Powered Customer Support Bot System**